How often do you have services?

 How many members comprise Congregation Ahavath Chesed?

-The Temple family includes more than 700 households.
+The Temple family includes about 600 households.
 We welcome singles of all ages, single-parent and two-parent families, blended families and empty-nesters.
 The Temple family includes Jews, those who love Jews and those who are loved by Jews.
 Everyone is welcome at Temple!

 What do I get for my dues?